Curved vs Straight Shower Rods: How to Choose

 When Should You Pick One Over the Other?

-Though they both perform the exact same function, allowing you to hang a shower curtain and liner, there are advantages and disadvantages to each that makes them more suitable for certain situations.
+Though they both perform the exact same function, allowing you to hang a shower curtain and liner, there are advantages and disadvantages to each that make them more suitable for certain situations.
 For example, if you have a very small bathroom that doesn’t have room to spare, you’re going to want to pick a straight rod that won’t cut into your already limited space.
 On the other hand, if your shower is tiny and cramped, you’ll want to choose a curved rod so the liner isn’t always crowding you while you wash off.
 If you want to improve the overall look of your bathroom, a curved shower rod can add a luxurious feel to an otherwise plain room.
 But if you just want the cheapest and easiest solution, then a straight rod can be found inexpensively almost anywhere.

 A curved shower rod can be an easy way to add a touch of luxury to your bathroom while improving your shower experience.
 The extra room in your shower can make it much more comfortable to use, though you’ll be sacrificing some bathroom space.
 Straight rods are still very popular though.
 They don’t take up any extra space, they’re cheap, and they can be purchased almost anywhere.
 You won’t get any extra shower space with a straight rod, but you also won’t give up any bathroom space either.
 In the end, it comes down to personal preference since both of them work equally well at blocking water from escaping your shower.